Mitroshin/KotlinInAction/README.md

         "to" is not a special construct, but a normal function.
         "javaClass" is Kotlin's equivalent of Java's getClass()

-        Kotlin uses the standart Java collection classes and doesn't have its own set of collection classes, but you can do much more with them in Kotlin.
+        Kotlin uses the standard Java collection classes and doesn't have its own set of collection classes, but you can do much more with them in Kotlin.

         -> example2